-Trump laments ‘these endless wars’ amid Syria backlash: ‘In many cases there’s only downside’
+Trump laments ‘endless wars’ amid Syria backlash: ‘In many cases there’s only downside’

 He said of their sorrow, “And this is on these endless wars that just never stop.
 There’s a time and there’s a place, but it’s time to stop.”

-Many in Congress are criticizing Mr. Trump for withdrawing U.S. troops from northern Syria, a move that they say gave the green light to Turkey Wednesday to attack its ancient enemy, the Kurds.
-Kurdish fighters had been aiding U.S. forces to defeat the Islamic State in the region.
+Many in Congress are criticizing Mr. Trump for withdrawing U.S. troops from northern Syria, a move they say gave the green light to Turkey on Wednesday to attack its ancient enemy, the Kurds.
+Kurdish fighters had been helping U.S. forces defeat the Islamic State in the region.

-Mr. Trump said one of his “hardest” jobs is writing letters to the parents of fallen soldiers.
+Mr. Trump said his “hardest” jobs is writing letters to the parents of fallen soldiers.

 “It’s not only that, [it’s the casualties] in areas where there’s not a lot of upside,” Mr. Trump said.
 “In many cases there’s only downside.
 And especially when that soldier was killed in a blue-on-green attack, where a [foreign] soldier being trained turned his gun on an American soldier.
 We have many of them in Afghanistan.”